Texas Homeowners Insurance | Policy Comparison Chart

 Your insurance score (tied to your credit score), the location of the property, age, size, construction type, build out of your property, and claims history of the property and/or owner.

-For more on this be sure to check out: 11 Factors That Affect Rates
+Be sure to check out: 11 Factors That Affect Rates

-There are many times that an insurance company with a far inferior policy, is MORE expensive, because the combination of these factors does not match their target market.
+Strictly because the combination of these factors does not match their target market.

 If you have never heard that, you aren’t alone.